Justice Cory Carlyle proudly serves the people of Dallas, Collin, Grayson, Hunt, Kaufman, and Rockwall Counties on the 5th District Court of Appeals.

 - Hears appeals from juvenile cases (typically, criminal cases)

-- Has original jurisdiction to issue writs of mandamus to enforce its jurisdiction
+- Has original jurisdiction to issue writs of mandamus, injunction, prohibition, and habeas corpus